scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Common hazards when voice computing

 In my year of using voice control every day, I have encountered two kinds of  mishaps.
-First, I haveI accidentally recorded a conversation when someone walked into my office while doing computing.
+First, I have accidentally recorded a conversation when someone walked into my office while doing computing.
 If I fail to turn off the ASR software, bits of our conversation are recorded at the positon of the mouse cursor.
 This inserted text has to be deleted later.
 This is a bigger problem when a code file or code cell is being edited.